simme/browbeat/README.md

 a new election.
 The actual heartbeat interval will be half of this.
 * **electionTime**, how long to run the election (in ms) before picking a new master window.
+* **gcLimit**, upper limit on amount of messages that may be garbage collected everytime the collector runs.
 * **debug**, when set to `true` _Browbeat_ will output a tiny amount of debug information to help you determine the current state.